top of page

 About that first point:

 It's true, EVs as a class are heavier than similarly-sized ICEVs.
 But the truth of that statement doesn't really matter as much as you'd think.
 That's because people aren't all driving "EV-sized" ICE cars.
 The most popular ICEV's are medium to large SUVs and pickup trucks.
-Except for the medium-sized SUVs, those vehicles tend to be heavier as well.
+Except for the medium-sized SUVs, those vehicles tend to be heavier as well, thus must also chew up tires faster.

 That's simply not true.
-As far as the roads are concerned, the weight of all models of typical-use passenger vehicles and light-duty trucks, EV or ICEV, are a non-issue.
-These are all vehicles that weigh less than 6,000 to 8,000 lbs.
+As far as the roads are concerned, the weight of all models of typical-use passenger vehicles and light-duty trucks, EV or ICEV, is a non-issue.
+These are all vehicles that weigh no more than 6,000 to 8,000 lbs.
 The difference between any two vehicles in this weight class is utterly insignificant regarding road wear.
-To claim otherwise is hogwash.
+To claim otherwise is hogwash and only demonstrates one's lack of knowledge.

-Tractor-trailers (e.g. the typical semi or 18-wheeler and larger) do far more damage on a per-vehicle basis that any car or light-duty truck. e.g. The unloaded empty weight of a non-permit tractor-trailer rig is approx 35,000 lbs.
+Tractor-trailers (e.g., the typical semi or 18-wheeler and larger) do far more damage on a per-vehicle basis than any car or light-duty truck. e.g., The unloaded empty weight of a non-permit tractor-trailer rig is approx. 35,000 lbs.
 Loaded with cargo, which they usually are, they can weigh up to 80,000 lbs.
-And with a permit, carrying special loads, weights can reach the low to middle six figures.
+And with a permit, carrying special loads, weights can reach the low to mid six figures.

-Yes, EVs batteries are heavy.
-But what naysayers don't mention is the offsetting factor due to the EV not having an engine, transmission, and a fuel tank full of gasoline.
+Yes, EV batteries are heavy.
+But what naysayers don't mention is the offsetting factor due to the EV not having an engine, transmission, related drive-line parts, and a fuel tank full of gasoline.
 Those things together make up some of the difference.
 All other factors being equal, most passenger EVs might weigh a few hundred lbs more than a similarly sized ICEV.
 Hardly notable.

-Some notable reasons an EV tire might wear more quickly has more to do with tire materials and composition, and less-so vehicle weight.
-Further down we'll discuss why EVs are so much quieter than an ICEV.
+Some notable reasons an EV tire might wear more quickly have more to do with tire materials and composition, and less-so vehicle weight.
+Further down, we'll discuss why EVs are so much quieter than an ICEV.
 One of those reasons is the nature of an EV tire.
 Since EVs have instant and strong acceleration, tire grip is of maximum importance.
-Grippy tires are softer thus wear out faster.
+Grippy tires are softer, thus wear out faster.
 Most non-performance ICEVs don't need such grippy tires.
-But compared to ICEVs in general, just about all EVs are "performance" cars.
-ICE sport cars also benefit from softer, grippy, faster-wearing tires.
+But ICE sport cars do benefit from softer, grippy, faster-wearing tires.
+Compared to ICEVs in general, however, nearly all EVs are "performance" cars.

-The weight is only one reason and not even the biggest, it's the softer tire.
-But neither of those reasons are a significant contributor to wear.
+The weight is only one reason, and not even the biggest; it's the softer tire.
+But neither of those reasons compare to the main reason.

 And you can't tell just by looking at the tire, either.
-By the time under-inflation is actually visible, its probably lost close to 10 PSI, which is a lot of air.
-That causes far more rapid tire wear and dangerous heat build-up, too.
+By the time under-inflation is actually visible, it's probably lost maybe 10 PSI, which is a lot of air.
+That causes far more rapid tire wear and dangerous heat buildup, too.

 Other reasons tires wear out prematurely include: